-In Wisconsin, where opting out of vaccines for medical, religious, or personal reasons is legal, there is a particularly high rate of parents choosing not to protect their children from preventable diseases.
-Across the US, around 2 percent of kindergartners are unvaccinated, whereas in Wisconsin around 5 percent have not received vaccines, according to a CDC report last year.
+In Wisconsin, where opting out of vaccines for medical, religious, or personal reasons is legal, there is a particularly high rate of parents choosing not to vaccinate their children against preventable diseases such as measles, mumps, and rubella.
+Across the US, around 2 percent of kindergartners are unvaccinated, whereas in Wisconsin around 5 percent have not received vaccines, according to a CDC report in 2018.

-Wanting to protect themselves, a group of "concerned moms" in Wisconsin sent a letter to their neighbors, warning them about one family in the neighborhood who refused vaccinations for their children.
+In 2019 a group of "concerned moms" in Wisconsin sent a letter to their neighbors, "warning" them about one family in the neighborhood who refused vaccinations for their children.

 Dear Resident, the letter reads.

 Your neighbor does not believe in vaccinating herself or her family.
 This puts anyone at risk if they are medically fragile, immunocompromised, or out of date in their vaccinations.
 Please use caution when sharing work or personal space with this individual, eating foods prepared by this individual, or attending gatherings at this individual’s house if you or the people who are important to you fall into medically at-risk categories.
 The unvaccinated pose a unique threat to infants, who often don’t yet have a full course of vaccinations completed, and can quickly become deathly ill or die.

 People who are unvaccinated have caused outbreaks in Arkansas, Oregon, Washington, California, New York, North Carolina, Michigan, Virginia, Texas, Kansas, Illinois, Kentucky, Florida, Minnesota, Colorado, and Pennsylvania, with more outbreaks expected.
 Nearly all outbreaks of disease were started by unvaccinated individuals, who pass along vaccine-preventable diseases to those without adequate protection.